hoongeun/hoongeun/README.md

 # Hey there!
 I'm Hoongeun 👋

 ## About Me
-I'm a passionate MLOps/Backend engineer who loves diving into new languages and tech.
+I'm a passionate MLOps/Backend engineer who loves diving into new languages and tech. \
-Current obsessions?
+Current obsessions? \
 AI and compilers for NPUs, and hardware accelerated container tech.
-Rust and WASM are my jam! 🍯

 ## What I Do
 - **MLOps/Backend**: Crafting efficient, scalable systems.